 My Final Thoughts

-In conclusion, it is not necessary to know the grade or rating when you climb indoor.
+In conclusion, it is not necessary to know the grade or rating when you climb indoors.
 An indoor facility provides a safe environment.
 Do it for fun.
 If you can climb a route, great.
 If not try another one or practice until you make it.
 Sometimes, when you know ahead of time, the grade of difficulty can hinder your mental performance.
 In your mind, you may think it is too hard so you may not do your best.

 However, being aware of the grade is important for outdoor climbing.
 There are too many unknown factors with risks involved when climbing outdoor.
 For safety reasons, you may seek to climb something you know that you can conquer to build confidence then work your way up to more challenging routes.